Archive for September, 2005

 …what about the Alhambra?
 There is going to be a mosque in the vicinity of the Alhambra but should it be given to the Muslims again (and to what branch?)?
 Perhaps an exchange between the Hagia Sofia and the Alhambra?

-Filed under Joy Category, Misc.
-News
+Categories: Joy Category, Misc.
+News.

 On of my favorites on the web is The Onion.
 This time with a very funny article on ‘Hanging Out’:‘Hanging Out’ Continues To Grow In Popularity Among Teens | The Onion - America’s Finest News Source